-8. Training/Professional Development and Tuition Assistance Programs assessments and employee and supervisory requests.
+8. Training/Professional Development and Tuition Assistance Programs

+The Human Resources Office coordinates education and development programs based on needs assessments and employee and supervisory requests.
 Proposals are submitted and grant funding is secured, if needed.
 The Human Resources Office also coordinates tuition reimbursement programs for campus employees.